 As presented in section 2.2 (Current authorisations and uses of the unpaired 2 GHz bands), there are licences in force in Europe in both unpaired 2 GHz bands.
 Some of the licences were awarded after spectrum auction processes and, as a result, considerable auction prices were achieved.
 In some countries, a licence repeal process might be possible in case of continued non-implementation, whereas in other countries this will not be possible due to specific conditions and obligations which are part of the licence (e.g., coverage obligations are interpreted in some cases as fulfilled when providing services via other spectrum where the same licensee has also a licence and for which the network is implemented).
 Other options for making the spectrum available for new usage need to be considered (e.g. liberalisation, transfer).

-A Broadband DA2GC system constitutes an application for various types of telecommunications services, such as internet access and mobile multimedia services (descrived in section 3.1).
+A Broadband DA2GC system constitutes an application for various types of telecommunications services, such as internet access and mobile multimedia services (described in section 3.1).
 It aims to provide access to broadband communication services during continental flights on a Europe-wide basis.
 Currently, there is no spectrum designated for Broadband DA2GC in Europe.
 To allow European citizens and airlines to profit from the social and economic benefits of the implementation of such a radio application (intended to provide broadband connectivity between the aircraft and a terrestrial based network), a harmonised spectrum designation within CEPT would be necessary.
 In order for the system to be commercially viable it would need to have the potential to provide a pan-European solution.

 With respect to PMSE (section 3.2), it is considered that there is a need for these services to be coordinated to avoid harmful interference and therefore an individual authorisation regime may be appropriate for implementation by national administrations.

 Concerning SRD applications (section 3.3), no allocations are required for SRD to operate in a specific frequency band (SRD typically operate on a non-interference and non-protection basis).
-A simple request from industry would be taken into account at any time but preferably when a primary usage is identified.
+A simple request from industry would be taken into account at any time but preferably, when a primary usage is identified.

 Regarding the proposal for DECT as set out in section 3.4, if realised under application-neutral and technology-neutral principles (see CEPT Report 014 [1] and CEPT Report 044 [2]) using general authorisation (exemption from individual licence), this can also be regarded as a new spectrum opportunity for SRD usage, provided that suitable spectrum access rules are followed.